dikshabhati1/Unsupervised_country/README.md

 Visualized clusters.By doing some analysis I found which countries are developed , developing and under-developing.

 # Conclusion
-Both K-Means Clustering and Hierarchical Clustering had given different results.By both elbow method I got 3 number of clusters and by dendogram I had chosen 3 clusters.
+Both K-Means Clustering and Hierarchical Clustering had given different results.By elbow method in K-Means Clustering I got 3 number of clusters and by dendogram in Hierarchical Clustering I had chosen 3 clusters.